What Types of First-Class Mail Are There?

 Official government communications.

-Organizations for whom delivery accuracy and regulatory compliance are important often choose one of the types of First-Class Mail.
+Organizations for whom delivery accuracy and regulatory compliance are important often choose one of the types of First-Class Mail for their mailings.

 What Are The Types of First-Class Mail?

-The different categories of First-Class Mail can be broken up depending on several factors, such as the envelope used and the mail preparation process.
+First-Class Mail can be broken up into several categories depending on certain factors, such as the envelope used and the mail preparation process.

 What Are The Types of First-Class Mail Envelopes?